 Christian Publishing (Holman Christian Standard version of the

-a book, but more like a web page.
+not like a book, but more like a web page.

 - Amazon Kindle: I'm biased against this from my experience with Amazon-themed (cheaper) Android tablets.
 This is mainly experience from around 2010, so things may have changed recently.